Glascote: History

 Glascote is derived from the Old English word for glass and ‘cot’, meaning a hut.
 This suggests ‘a glass workshop’ since ‘cot’ is usually associated with some form of industrial process.

 The manor of Glascote dates back to the 12th century.
 It was owned by the Longueville and Ferrers families, and eventually became part of the landholdings of Lord Townshend, in 1815.
 It was acquired by the Corporation of Tamworth in 1897 along with the Bolehall estate.

 Sitting on the Glascote Road that runs from Tamworth town centre the village of Glascote is the oldest part containing mainly Victorian Terrace houses whilst much of Glascote located near the Marlborough Way dates from the post 1960s when the area grew rapidly and as a result much of the area has New Town style architecture.

 Demographics

 According to the 2001 census the population for Glascote is 8,344.
 White British is by far the largest population making up 97% of the population.

 Governance

-Glascote has its own ward within Tamworth Borough Council also named Glascote, The ward has 3 councillors who are Chris Cooke (UKIP), Garry Hirons (Labour) and Simon Peaple (Labour).
-Tamworth Borough Council which Glascote is part of is entirely unparished.
+Glascote has its own ward within Tamworth Borough Council also named Glascote.
+The ward has 3 councillors who are Mark Abley (Reform, serving since 2026), Helen Hadley (Labour, serving since 2024) and Chris Bain (Labour, serving since 2023).
+Tamworth Borough Council, which Glascote is part of, is entirely unparished.